Who's Covered to Drive Your Car?

 Spouses don’t need a separate policy.
 However, if you’re not officially married but are engaged or cohabitating, your partner isn’t covered by default.
 Talk to your insurer about adding them as a “named driver.”

-Are kids and family members covered under your car insurance?
+Are kids and family members covered under my car insurance?

 At Lemonade, you can list up to seven drivers on your insurance policy.